 2. Balance anger and need for answers

 Your partner is going to be more willing to answer and address all your issues if you practice mindful listening and a little bit of compassion.
-Once you lash out, your husband/wife will assume your unwillingness to listen and hide facts about their emotional infidelity from you.
-This will hinder the possibility of surviving through the emotional affair.
+Once you lash out, your spouse will assume your unwillingness to listen and hide facts about their emotional infidelity from you.
+This will hinder the possibility of surviving this crisis.

 3. Do not blame yourself

-Blaming yourself only gives your spouse an upper hand in getting away with their wrong doings.
+Blaming yourself only gives your spouse an upper hand in getting away with their wrongdoings.
 You are at no fault here.
 Your partner’s infidelity is their responsibility.
-Realising this is a very important step in dealing with their emotional affair.
+Realizing this is a very important step in dealing with their emotional affair.

 Related Reading: Watch out for these 10 signs of cheaters guilt